 While both structures are commonly associated with island living and relaxation, there are a few key differences that you should keep in mind when recommending either option to your clients.

-- The Pros of Tiki Huts:
+- Tiki Huts: The Polynesian-Inspired Structures

 A palapa is an open-sided dwelling with a thatched roof of dried palm leaves.
 It is beneficial in hot weather and, therefore, very common on Mexican beaches and deserts.